TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-06-06-five-pitfalls-of-upgrade-to-native-php-enums-and-how-to-avoid-them.md

 ---
 id: 359
-title: "5 Pitfalls of Upgrade to Native&nbsp;PHP&nbsp;Enums"
+title: "5 Pitfalls of Upgrade to Native PHP&nbsp;Enums and How&nbsp;to&nbsp;Avoid&nbsp;Them"
 perex: |
     Native PHP Enums came almost a year ago in PHP 8.1.
 It's pretty easy to add a new enum.
 But how do we handle the old hacks we used to use before enums were legal in PHP land?
 MyCLabs, Spatie, or constants list.
     <br><br>